neurdylab/physio-proj/README.md

 HCP Dataset:
 ================
 * List of subjects whose physiological data passed quality assurance checks in both Power et al. (Neuroimage, 2019) and Xifra-Porxas et al. (eLife 2021), and which have all 4 resting-state fMRI scans.
-* Phsyiological data preprocessing script
+* Physiological data preprocessing script
 * fMRI data: this study draws upon preprocessed versions of the data that are available from HCP: ICA-FIX corrected and minimally preprocessed data